adams-cool-org/ssha3/docs/sop.md

 ```SQL
 Project_ID = [project_id] AND (Tag = 'SS_MIN_SLOPE' OR Tag = 'TC_MIN_SLOPE' OR Tag = 'TC_UNDEFINED')
 ```
-Replace `[project_id]` with the appropriate Project_ID and click "Apply" to run the query.
+Replace `[project_id]` with the appropriate Project_ID and click _Apply_ to run the query.
 This query will select all important sewers within the Project_ID that are missing data.
 4. For each sewer, attempt to resolve the missing slope value using the following methods, until a slope value is determined:
     * **From Design/Return Plans**
         1. For each study sewer tagged in this category, navigate to the drawing using the URL in the `STICKERLINK` field.
 Do this by copying and pasting the URL into the Internet Explorer browser.